GalvanizeDataScience/self-study-resources/DSI_Self_Assessment.md

 #### Mutually exclusive events

   Let's consider a population from which we draw a sample of 40 individuals.
-You know that the probability of not obtaining anyone wearing glasses in the sample in 26%.
+The probability of your sample having no-one with glasses is 26%.
 The probability of having only one individual wearing glasses is 32%.
 What is the probability of

-  (a) obtaining not more than one individual wearing glasses in a sample?
+  (a) Obtaining not more than one individual wearing glasses in a sample?

-  (b) obtaining more than one individual wearing glasses in a sample?
+  (b) Obtaining more than one individual wearing glasses in a sample?

 Some links: [http://bit.ly/2jmjyxO](http://bit.ly/2jmjyxO)